 There are various statutory obligations to which a TSO must adhere to from European directives, through to the applicable codes.
-The hierarchy order is demonstrated in Figure 1 below.
+The hierarchy order is illustrated in Figure 1 below.

-Figure 1 - Hierarchy of Regulations
+Figure 1 - Hierarchy of Regulations (for illustration purposes only)

 NCER is one of a suite of European Network Codes and Guidelines that seek to achieve a fully functioning and interconnected energy market to ensure the security of supply and to benefit all consumers via competitive markets across the EU.